isomerpages/moe-huayisec/pages/FAQ.md

 </li>
 </ul>
 <p>For more information on ALP:</p>
-<p><strong>LLP:</strong> Hua Yi Secondary’s Learning for Life Programme (LLP)
+<p><strong>LLP:</strong> Hua Yi Secondary’s Learning for Life Programme (
-focuses on Community Youth Leadership (CYL).
-The LLP aims to help students develop life skills and values.
+<a href="/the-huayi-experience/llp/" rel="noopener nofollow" target="_blank">LLP</a>) focuses on Community Youth Leadership (CYL).
+The LLP aims to
+help students develop life skills and values.
 Through this, students will discover their strengths, interests and talents.&nbsp;CYL focuses on providing students with opportunities to lead in serving the community and developing them as leaders of empathy.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Tier 1: The students will learn about the Leadership Challenge Module